Private Detective

 Does the law recognize a PI-client confidentiality, or could you ever be called to testify in court or have your docs subpoenaed?

-Asked by Derek about 9 years ago
+Asked by Derek almost 10 years ago

 It depends on the state.
 Here in California we have The Private Investigator's Act which makes it a requirement for the PI to keep the client's case confidential.
 Yes, a PI can be called to testify in any legal matter (civil or criminal).
 The "pi/client" privilege is similar to a "doctor/patient" privilege.
 Which means you may have to reveal certain case details if the court feels those details are in the interest of justice.
 It will never trump the "attorney/client" privilege.
 An attorney NEVER has to reveal anything about his client.
 Attorneys have the highest client privilege in the American legal system.